HePeng2016/3D_Rotation_Group_Equivariant_Representations/README.md

 *[Y(l=0,m=0),Y(l=1,m=-1),Y(l=1,m=0),Y(l=1,m=1),Y(l=2,m=-2),Y(l=2,m=-1),Y(l=2,m=0),Y(l=2,m=1),Y(l=2,m=2)]*

 *Y(l,m)* is the term for spherical multipole moment in the spherical coordinate system. *l* is the orbital quantum number and *m* is the azimuthal quantum number.

+     equivalentFeatures.IncreaseDegree(S2,n);

+This function will increase the degree of spherical harmonic tensor by n, S2 should be a [monopole,dipole] spherical harmonic tensor.

      equivalentFeatures.SelfProduct(V1)

 This function will change a spherical harmonic tensor to a rotation invariance embedding vector.

      equivalentFeatures.SelfProduct(V1,n,n2)

 For the Clebsch–Gordan (CG) product of any two shells in the V1 spherical harmonic tensor, only top n2  with smaller degree are selected and the maximum degree is n.

      equivalentFeatures.SelfProductPairwise(V1,n,n2)